robotsorcerer/robotsorcerer.github.io/about.md

 + I had my Bachelors in Physics.
 Specifically, my thesis was on the single fractional parentage coefiicients in the sd-shell nuclei, advised by [Prof. Ademola Amusa](https://www.linkedin.com/in/ademola-amusa-b40812122/).

++ In a previous life, I was a manager at Coca-Cola HBC.
+The thrill of discovery and the joy  of creative achievement led me to embrace the limited earning prospects of an academic life.

++ I am a co-owner of the Linux, OpenStack, and Unix Networking video tutorials on [this](https://www.youtube.com/channel/UC-0PMn0rKV_ZOHF-qX6N3fQ/videos) youtube page.

++ I am a member of North Texas Drone Users Group.
+We fly our drones, micro-UAVs, and mini-planes around the DFW area every Saturday just to disturb the peace and quiet of boring citizens.

 + I enjoy mentoring committed undergraduates, masters students, and occasionally high school students that are interested in computer vision and robotics.

     &nbsp; &nbsp; &nbsp; &nbsp; -   [Ajith](https://www.linkedin.com/in/ajithvenkateswaran) is a Senior Robotics Software Engineer in Samsung Research, America.